Cloud forest: Characteristics

+Regional and local terminology for cloud forests varies considerably.
+Some countries prefer terms such as Afromontane forest, upper montane rain forest, montane laurel forest, or locally specific names such as the Bolivian yungas and the laurisilva of the Atlantic Islands.
+In cooler parts of the tropics where similar meteorological conditions prevail, subtropical and temperate forests are sometimes also classified as cloud forests, though this usage is not universally accepted.

 Distribution of tropical montane cloud forests

 Distribution of tropical montane cloud forests in 2016.

-Only 1% of the global woodland consists of cloud forests.
-They were estimated to be 11% of all tropical forests in the 1970s.
-A total of around 736 cloud forest sites have been identified in 59 countries by the World Conservation Monitoring Centre, with 327 of them legally protected areas as of 2002.
-Important areas of cloud forest are in Central and South America (mainly Costa Rica, Venezuela, Honduras, El Salvador, Guatemala, Mexico, Ecuador, and Colombia), East and Central Africa, India, Sri Lanka, Thailand, Vietnam, Indonesia, Malaysia, the Philippines, Hawaii, Papua New Guinea, and in the Caribbean.
+Cloud forests are globally rare: they account for only approximately 1% of the world's woodland area.
+A total of around 736 cloud forest sites have been identified in 59 countries by the World Conservation Monitoring Centre, of which 327 were legally protected areas as of 2002.
+Important areas occur in Central and South America (principally Costa Rica, Venezuela, Honduras, El Salvador, Guatemala, Mexico, Ecuador, and Colombia), East and Central Africa, India, Sri Lanka, Thailand, Vietnam, Indonesia, Malaysia, the Philippines, Hawaii, Papua New Guinea, and the Caribbean.

-The 1997 version of the World Conservation Monitoring Centre's database of cloud forests found a total of 605 tropical montane cloud forest sites in 41 countries.
-280 sites, or 46% of the total, were located in Latin America, known in biogeography as the Neotropical realm.
-Twelve countries had tropical montane cloud forest sites, with the majority in Venezuela (64 sites), Mexico (64), Ecuador (35) and Colombia (28).
-Southeast Asia and Australasia had 228 sites in 14 countries – 66 in Indonesia, 54 in Malaysia, 33 in Sri Lanka, 32 in the Philippines, and 28 in Papua New Guinea.
-97 sites were recorded in 21 African countries, mostly scattered on isolated mountains.
-Of the 605 sites, 264 were in protected areas.
+A 1997 World Conservation Monitoring Centre database recorded 605 tropical montane cloud forest sites in 41 countries.
+Of these, 280 sites (46%) were in Latin America, with the largest concentrations in Venezuela (64 sites), Mexico (64), Ecuador (35), and Colombia (28).
+Southeast Asia and Australasia accounted for 228 sites across 14 countries, with major concentrations in Indonesia (66), Malaysia (54), Sri Lanka (33), the Philippines (32), and Papua New Guinea (28).
+Africa had 97 sites scattered across 21 countries.
+Of all 605 sites, 264 were in protected areas.